metmuseum/openaccess/README.md

 ### Images not included
 Images are not included and are not part of the dataset.
 Companion artworks listed in the dataset covered by the policy are identified in the [Collection section](http://www.metmuseum.org/art/collection) of the Museum’s website  with the Creative Commons Zero (CC0) icon.

-For more details on how to useimages of artworks in The Metropolitan Museum of Art’s collection, please visit our [Open Access](http://www.metmuseum.org/about-the-met/policies-and-documents/image-resources) page.
+For more details on how to use images of artworks in The Metropolitan Museum of Art’s collection, please visit our [Open Access](http://www.metmuseum.org/about-the-met/policies-and-documents/image-resources) page.

 ### Documentation in progress
 This data is provided “as is” and you use this data at your own risk.
 The Metropolitan Museum of Art makes no representations or warranties of any kind.
 Documentation of the Museum’s collection is an ongoing process and parts of the datasets are incomplete.